Probability distributions

 Cumulative Distribution Function (CDF)

-The Cumulative Distribution Function (CDF) for a continuous random variable builds directly on the concept of the Probability Density Function (PDF) by providing a cumulative perspective on the distribution of a continuous random variable.
+The CDF for a continuous random variable builds directly on the concept of the PDF by providing a cumulative perspective on the distribution of a continuous random variable.
 While the PDF shows the density of probabilities at different points, the CDF aggregates these probabilities to give us a comprehensive view of the likelihood of a variable falling below a certain threshold.

 Definition of the CDF